Management strategies for hydropower plants a simple dynamic programming approach

 \section{Results}

-The suggested production schemes performs remarkably well, averaging $97.1$ \% of the theoretical maximum over the years 2015-2022 for parameters as above (see also Figures \ref{fig:forecastdamsize} and \ref{fig:resultsswcost}).
-A detailed view of the optimal and suggested production scheme for 2022 is as presented in Figure \ref{fig:strategydetailed} in which we observe the following: the strategies typically avoid running the plant at full capacity (which is natural because of the efficiency of the unit, recall Figure \ref{fig:efficiency}) and keep the the reservoir head above $80 \%$ (which corresponds to about $60 \%$ of the dam capacity) and at about $90\%$ on average over the year.
+The suggested production schemes perform remarkably well, averaging $97.5$~\% of the theoretical maximum over the years 2015-2022 for parameters as above (see Figures \ref{fig:forecastdamsize} and \ref{fig:resultsswcost} for the performance with other parameters).
+A detailed view of the optimal and suggested production scheme for 2022 is presented in Figure \ref{fig:strategydetailed}, in which we observe the following: The strategies typically avoid running the plant at full capacity (which is natural because of the efficiency of the unit, recall Figure \ref{fig:efficiency}) and keep the the reservoir head above $80 \%$ (which corresponds to about $60 \%$ of the dam capacity) and at about $90\%$ on average over the year.
 Concerning differences and similarities between the DPP strategy and the optimal strategy, we observe that the main differences occur during and after the spring flood, which is likely due to the fact that the flow fluctuates more during this period. \begin{landscape}

 \end{landscape}